- All About Allergies

 During the first stage of an allergic reaction, IgE attaches to a special cell in the tissue called the mast cell.
 This combination forms an allergy “bomb” that is triggered only if it contacts the IgE specific allergen.
 When the “bomb” explodes, it releases many chemicals, including histamine, which cause the watery eyes, runny nose, congested nose, itchy throat, and the other typical symptoms of inhalant allergies.
 The more the specific IgE you have, the more allergic to the allergen you are, and the stronger your body’s reaction is when you breathe it.

-The key to finding out what inhalants you are allergic to is to discover what specific types of IgE are present in your blood, and how much each type is present.
+The key to finding out what inhalants you are allergic to is to discover what specific types of IgE are present in your blood, and how much of each type is present.
 That sounds simple, except that we are dealing with microscopic particles which cannot be seen by the eye to identify even with the most powerful microscope.
-We have to locate and measure them by very sensitive chemical tests.
-And that is where the In Vitro tests come in.
+We have to locate and measure them by very sensitive chemical tests, and that is where the In Vitro tests come in.

 In Vitro tests sound very complicated, but actually, they are mechanically fairly simple.
 Here’s how they work.
 As we mentioned, every allergic patient makes specific IgE to each allergen that they are allergic to.
 So if a drop of their blood serum or plasma (the liquid part of the blood that has been separated from the heavy blood cells) is combined with a drop of allergen, any specific IgE antibodies in the serum will attach to the allergen.
 In the In Virto tests, the allergen to be tested is bound to plastic or paper, to which serum is added.

-The IgE is measured by adding a weak radioactive marker in the test tube (the Radio-allergo-sorbent test or RAST) or a chemical marker that will produce a color change (the enzyme linked immuno sorbent assay or ELISA test).
-There markers themselves may then be measured.
+The IgE is measured by adding a weak radioactive marker in the test tube (Immunocap) or a chemical marker that will produce a color change (the enzyme linked immuno sorbent assay or ELISA test).
+These markers themselves may then be measured.

 Using a tiny amount of blood serum, this test can be repeated to measure numerous allergens.
 Testing can be performed for inhalant allergens and for food allergens as well.